syncfusion-content/maui-docs/MAUI/DataGrid/columns.md

 The SfDataGrid creates columns automatically based on the bindable property [SfDataGrid.AutoGenerateColumnsMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_AutoGenerateColumnsMode).
 The columns are generated based on the type of individual properties in the underlying collection that is set as ItemsSource.

-Below table shows the column type created for the respective data types.
-For remaining types, [DataGridTextColumn](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridTextColumn.html) will be created.
+The table below shows the column type created for the respective data types.
+For the remaining data types, [DataGridTextColumn](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridTextColumn.html) will be created.

 <table>
 <tr>